w1l238/CLI-Spotify-Downloader/README.md

 - [x] Album Page
 - [ ] Artist Page

 ## Issues
-NOTE: Current implementation requires manual intervention in web_server.py (backend) to specify ffmpeg's full path.
-Variable name: ffmpeg_path

 Currently (as of 8/5/25) SpotDL is unable to download songs.
 YT-DLP is the fallback and requires ffmpeg to download songs correctly.
-Below are the steps to add ffmpeg:
+Below are the steps to add ffmpeg so that the program can recongize it:

 ### If installed via setup script
-If you ran the 'setup.sh' script ffmpeg is installed in the default path
+If you ran the 'setup.sh' script ffmpeg is placed in the default path by spotdl

 Linux: